carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ### Queue channel

 Queue channels are a type of channel in which data is consumed (used up) to make input for a process/operator.
-It is also the default type of channel for process output.

-A queue channel can be created by a process in their output definitions, which we will cover in the next episode or created using channel factory methods such as [Channel.of](https://www.nextflow.io/docs/latest/channel.html#of) or [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath) which will we cover in this episode.
+Process output channels are always queue channels.
+Queue channels can be explicitly created using channel factory methods such as [Channel.of](https://www.nextflow.io/docs/latest/channel.html#of) or [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath).

 > ## Create and view Channel contents
 > Create a file called `channel.nf` and type the following code into it.